• City of Tacoma QA

 University Partnership

-Students gain experience through opportunities to innovatively impact community health through the implementation of various projects to disseminate critical public health information.
-University partners include:
+Students gain experience through opportunities to innovatively impact community health through implementation of various projects to disseminate critical public health information.
+The following depict an overview of our university partner accomplishments in addition to all university partnerships thus far:

 If not 911 EMS, then who should I contact?